 If updating the graphic driver doesn’t help with the Grounded crashing issue, try the next solution.

 Fix 4 – Switch to DirectX 11 in the game setting

-Many players reported that Grounded crashes in DirectX 12.
-So if you’re using DirectX 12 on your computer and encounter crashing on Grounded, you can force the game to use DirectX 11 and see if the problem stops.
+Many players reported that Grounded crashes in the DirectX 12 mode.
+In this case, you can force the game to run on DirectX 11 and see if the problem is solved.

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run box.
 Then, type dxdiag and press Enter.

 2) Check your DirectX version.
 If it’s DirectX 12, continue to step 3, or if you have DirectX 11, you can jump to fix 5.